 Inquisition does have a strange sound option though.
 It’s not like other games which let you choose specific sound outputs (e.g., headphones, 2/2.1 speakers, 5.1 speakers, 7.1 speakers) but instead it offers a “Dynamic Range” choice between Headphones, Home Theater, and Night (which offers reduced bass according to the game description).
 There is no manual that explains what these options actually do from a technical standpoint.

 It is unfortunate that Inon Zur didn’t return to compose the soundtrack like he did for the other Dragon Age games and numerous other RPGs.
 Inquisition’s soundtrack is still very good, but doesn’t quite have the finesse or originality that Zur is capable of.

-The voice acting is excellent all around, especially from the companions, as expected from a BioWare game.
+The voice acting is pretty good all around, not the best acting ever and it has its share of quirkiness but nothing ruins the game here.
+The writing and gameplay do that.
 One very interesting aspect is that there are four different voices for the protagonist: two for each gender, and you choose your voice in the character creator.

 Ultimately, Dragon Age: Inquisition is another bust for BioWare.
 It’s excessively long and has tons of wasted space, not thoughtfully using its massive maps.
 This excessive length is devoted to a subpar plot with the most generic, cliche antagonist imaginable and it relies too much on unremarkable melodrama.
 It has next to zero thematic depth, and less role-playing than even Dragon Age: Origins which is a noticeably limited RPG.
 You are always the hero in this game.